Posted by: Manhattan LASIK Center

 How Accurate Is Lasik Eye Surgery?
 Lasik Eye Surgery Is Very Safe

-Laser vision correction like Lasik eye surgery are considered very safe because they have a 96 percent success rate.
+Laser vision corrections like Lasik eye surgery are considered very safe because they have a 96 percent success rate.
 Lasik surgery specialists only choose the best candidates for Lasik procedures because the operation is typically permanent.
-Lasik has also been performed on millions of patients since it was developed in the 1980’s.
-Experts like the specialists at Manhattan Lasik Center ® have had the time to perfect the art of surgery because of their extensive history performing Lasik surgery.
+Lasik has also been performed on millions of patients since it was developed in the 1980s.
+Experts like the specialists at Manhattan Lasik Center ® have had the time to perfect the art of surgery because of their extensive history of performing Lasik surgery.